tritemio/manta_manu/ES_formulas.md

 In PAX, like in ALEX, we have two alternation periods
 \(D_{ex}\) and \(DA_{ex}\) representing D excitation
 and D+A excitation respectively.
-Correspondingly, the four photon stream in PAX simply replacing \(A_{ex}\) with \(DA_{ex}\):
+Correspondingly, the four PAXphoton stream in PAX simply replacing \(A_{ex}\) with \(DA_{ex}\):
 \(F_{DexDem}, F_{DexAem}, F_{DAexDem}, F_{DAexAem}\).
 Note however that \(F_{DAexDem}\) in PAX contains